↑

 • Email

-Post-holiday sadness is common, but did you know there are self-care strategies to overcome it?
-Try these quick tips to cure the post-holiday blues.
+Post-holiday sadness is common, but did you know there are a few simple self-care strategies to overcome it?
+Try these quick tips to cure the post-holiday blues and feel like yourself again.

 Some years it has hit me as soon as the wrappings hit the floor.